 How to take tadalafil

 - Unless your doctor tells you otherwise, you can generally take tadalafil at a time of day that suits you.
-You should, however, try to take each of your doses at the same time of day, each day.
+You should, however, try to take your doses at the same time of day, each day.

 - If you forget to take a dose, take it as soon as you remember as long as it is still within eight hours of the time you should have taken it.
-If when you remember, it is more than eight hours later, skip the missed dose.
+If when you remember, it is more than eight hours later, leave out the missed dose.
 Do not take two doses together to make up for a forgotten dose.

 Getting the most from your treatment

 - It is recommended that you do not drink grapefruit juice with tadalafil.
 This is because there is a chemical in grapefruit juice which may increase the amount of tadalafil in your bloodstream.
-This may make side-effects more likely.
+This could make side-effects more likely.